Saigō Takamori: Role in the Meiji Restoration

 Saigō was pardoned and recalled from his second exile in early 1864, as Satsuma, under Hisamitsu and Ōkubo Toshimichi (Saigō's childhood friend), became increasingly involved in national politics.
-The political landscape had shifted dramatically; the shogunate's authority was weakening, and the sonnō jōi movement was gaining momentum, particularly in Chōshū Domain.
 Saigō was initially sent to Kyoto, where he played a key role in the Kinmon incident of July 1864, in which Satsuma and Aizu forces repelled an attempt by Chōshū radicals to seize control of the Imperial Palace.

 Despite Satsuma's role in defending the shogunate's interests in Kyoto, Saigō became increasingly convinced that the Tokugawa regime was beyond reform and incapable of uniting Japan against the threat of Western encroachment.
 His views were significantly influenced by his meeting with the shogunal official Katsu Kaishū in late 1864.
 Katsu persuaded Saigō that the shogunate was doomed and that a new government, possibly an alliance of powerful daimyō, was needed.
 Saigō then played a pivotal diplomatic role in the First Chōshū expedition, where, as chief of staff for the shogunal forces, he negotiated a lenient settlement that avoided a full-scale war and preserved Chōshū's strength.

 This move laid the groundwork for the Satchō Alliance, a secret military pact between Satsuma and Chōshū, brokered by Sakamoto Ryōma of Tosa Domain in early 1866.
 When the shogunate launched a Second Chōshū expedition in mid-1866, Satsuma refused to participate, and Chōshū forces, modernized and well-led, inflicted a humiliating defeat on the shogunal armies.
 The death of Shōgun Iemochi and Emperor Kōmei in late 1866 and early 1867 further destabilized the political situation.
 Saigō, along with Ōkubo and Iwakura Tomomi, worked to secure an imperial edict for the overthrow of the shogunate.

 In January 1868, the Boshin War began with the Battle of Toba–Fushimi, where Satsuma and Chōshū forces, fighting under the imperial banner, defeated the shogunal army.
 Saigō commanded the imperial forces in their eastward advance and, in a pivotal moment, negotiated the bloodless surrender of Edo Castle with Katsu Kaishū in April 1868, preventing a devastating urban battle.
 He continued to lead imperial forces in the campaigns against remaining shogunal loyalists in northern Japan, although his participation in the later stages of the war was hampered by ill health and a growing sense of disillusionment.